Tristannn1337/Ivory/README.md

 -   Could possibly be hardcoded
 -   Could be replaced with something else entirely...

+### IVRY Token
+Intentions:
+-   Promote and retain operators who are good at their job.
+-   Incentivise an ecosystem of market makers on Ivory Bazaar.
+-   Voting in the Ivory Bazaar Minimum-Governance-DAO.
+    -   Only function currently designed is to manage the bond quality rating system.
+-   Additionally, there are a couple more early-stage intentions:
+    -   Incentivise early adopters to learn about and participate in the ecosystem through marketing events with airdrops.
+    -   Fund development.

-### Tokenomics Ideas
+### Tokenomics
-Incorporating an IVRY token would encourage participation in the protocol and is powerful for funding.
+Incorporating an IVRY token incentivises participation in the protocol and funds development.

--   IVRY to list orders.
+-   Required IVRY offering to list orders.
+    -   Minimum 0.0001 IVRY
+    -   Incentivises liquidity by paying people to fill orders.
-    -   Order sorting reflects amount of IVRY instead of quality rating.
+    -   Orders are priority sorted based on the amount of IVRY offered.
+        -   Orders with the highest IVRY offerings appear at the top of the order list.
-    -   Would also give match priority to orders with higher IVRY amounts.
+        -   Orders with identical terms but less IVRY offered are not sold until all orders with higher IVRY are filled.
-    -   IVRY could be burnt...
-OR it could be given to the person on the other side of the transaction?
-        -   Increases ecosystem velocity
-        -   Reduces or eliminates exploitability
-        -   Becomes a 5th bond term of sorts
-        -   Interesting because you're paying people to take your order... like layer1 transactions...
-    -   Minimum 0.000000000000000001 IVRY (smallest possible number without reaching zero)

 -   Stake IVRY to issue Ivory Ink bonds.
     -   On failure to deliver, staked IVRY is given to token holders.
     -   Amount of IVRY staked becomes a 4th configurible bond term

 -   Reward operators who behave by minting `stake * (APR / maturity)` new IVRY into their account on withdrawal.
-    -   Empowers reliable operators to burn more IVRY on listing orders, sorting them to the top.
+    -   Encourages operators to spend IVRY more freely when listing orders, effectively giving better operators better service.
         -   Kind of an interesting indirect reputation market.
     -   definition of behaving:
         -   did not fail to deliver
         -   did not withdraw early (outside of grace period)
         -   did not withdraw late (outside of grace period)

 -   Quality Rating DAO Power
     -   Can suggest and vote on changes to the quality ratings applied to bonds